What is Sensory-Processing Sensitivity?

 Individuals with high levels of SPS typically have some of the following characteristics:

 Do you find yourself becoming overwhelmed by noisy, crowded spaces, bright lights, other people’s moods?
 Do you notice subtle things that most others seem to miss?
 Do you have a rich and complex inner life?
 Are you a deep thinker?
 Do you find that you need a lot of down time or alone time to recover from the stresses of daily life?

 Sensitivity is an inborn trait that falls along a continuum.
-Overall, sensitivity describes the ability to perceive and process information about the environment.
-Sensitivity consists of two basic components:
+Overall, the trait of sensitivity describes the ability to perceive and process information about the environment and it consists of two basic components:

-If this describes you, you may be considered a highly sensitive person (HSP), a term coined by the clinical psychologist, Elaine Aron in 1991.
-HSP's are often gifted leaders, healers, writers, and artists.
-HSP’s often excel at caring for others but may need guidance and support to learn how to also nurture themselves.
+If this trait describes you, you may be considered a highly sensitive person (HSP), a term coined by the clinical psychologist, Elaine Aron in 1991.
+HSP's are often gifted leaders, scientists, healers, writers, researchers and artists.

 Given that sensitivity is an inborn trait, everyone is sensitive to an extent.
 However, research has shown that people tend to fall into three different groups along a spectrum of sensitivity: low, medium, and high.
 30% of the population fall under the highly sensitive group, 40% under medium and 30% under low.